-• Section 1 transfers \$6 million to the forest restoration and wildfire risk mitigation grant program cash fund. - Section 2 transfers \$3 million from the general fund to the wildfire preparedness fund.
-The division of homeland security and emergency management will use these funds as - State match for federal hazard mitigation assistance grants to local governments that are used to mitigate wildland fire hazards; and - To provide local governments that are eligible to receive the federal grants with strategic planning assistance for wildland fire hazard mitigation. - Section 3 transfers \$4 million to CWCB construction for the watershed restoration program.
-Comments: SB21-087 Agricultural Workers' Rights SWCD Position: Oppose CWC Position: Has not discussed Sponsors: Senate (Danielson), House (McCormick, Caraveo) Committee of Senate Business, Labor & Technology; Senate Appropriations Reference: Bill Status: Passed out of Senate Business, Labor & Technology as amended on March 17th and referred to Senate Appropriations.
+• Section 1 transfers \$6 million to the forest restoration and wildfire risk mitigation grant program cash fund. • Section 2 transfers \$3 million from the general fund to the wildfire preparedness fund.
+The division of homeland security and emergency management will use these funds as State match for federal hazard mitigation assistance grants to local governments that are used to mitigate wildland fire hazards; and To provide local governments that are eligible to receive the federal grants with strategic planning assistance for wildland fire hazard mitigation.
+Section 3 transfers \$4 million to CWCB construction for the watershed restoration program.
+Comments:

+Reference:

+SB21-087 Agricultural Workers' Rights (Passed & Signed by Governor) SWCD Position: Oppose CWC Position: Not discussed Sponsors: Senate (Danielson), House (McCormick, Caraveo) Committee of Senate Business, Labor & Technology; Senate Appropriations Bill Status: Passed as amended and signed into law.
 Title: Concerning agricultural workers' rights.

 Summary:

 This lengthy and detailed bill removes the historical exemption of agricultural labor from state and local labor and minimum wage laws.
-It also provides detailed directions and limitations on farm-labor operations including, among others:

-- Specifies meal breaks and rest periods,

-- Even specifically prohibits use of the short-handled or long-handled hoes,

-- Creates an agricultural work advisory committee to study and analyze agricultural wages and working conditions and

-- Creates an appeal process and enforcement actions, including minimum penalties, for aggrieved agricultural employees, whistleblowers, and key service providers.
+It also provides detailed directions and limitations on farm-labor operations including, among others: - Specifies meal breaks and rest periods, - Even specifically prohibits use of the short-handled or long-handled hoes, - Creates an agricultural work advisory committee to study and analyze agricultural wages and working conditions and - Creates an appeal process and enforcement actions, including minimum penalties, for aggrieved agricultural employees, whistleblowers, and key service providers.
 Comments:

-SB21-164 Uniform Easement Relocation Act (POSTPONED INDEFINITELY)

-SWCD Position: Oppose CWC Position: Oppose

-Sponsors: Senate (Gardner)

-Committee of Reference: